redecentralize/redecentralize-website/_posts/conf2015/2016-07-19-04-cyberpunk-to-blockchains.md

 ---
 layout: post
 categories: conf2015
-summary: "Vinay Gupta gives the cultural history of blockchain, as it emerges from crypto, thereby explaining where Ethereum is from."
+summary: "Vinay Gupta gives the cultural history of crypto, explaining where Ethereum comes from.
+Why does the only crypto used so far enable trade?
+Can we have democratic respresentation for users of decentralized systems?"
 title: "4.
 Cyperpunk to Blockchains"
 date: 2016-07-19 00:20:00
 author: "Francis Irving"